You are here

 Brief description

-Gastric cancer is one of the most common cancers worldwide, but is less common in Western countries.
-There are a number of sub-types of the disease.
-The SOP covers primary epithelial cancers of the cardia, body, antrum and pyloris of the stomach.
+Gastric cancer is one of the most common cancers worldwide, though is less common in Western countries.
+There are a number of sub-types of the disease with the most common being adenocarcinoma.
+This SOP covers primary epithelial cancers of the cardia, body, antrum and pyloris of the stomach.

 Confirming the diagnosis